Listen To Their Story – Ex-CIA Undercover Officer

 Listen To Their Story – Lovers & Partners in Relationships

 How do you think she/he will feel if we make the time and effort to listen to their story?
-Hear what they are trying to say, as if their words, thoughts and feelings matter?
+Hear what they are trying to say as if their words, thoughts, and feelings matter.
 How would you feel in your relationship if you felt heard and understood?
 If we listen to their story, do you think we will create more bridges or walls?
 Are bridges or walls your goal in your relationships?

 Listen To Their Story – Professional Relationships at Work

 It is both necessary and fruitful to listen to their story in your work and professional world.
-On the surface, we may overlook the value that listening to their story at work matters.
+On the surface, we may overlook the value of listening to their story at work matters.
 Many of us do not have the same depth of relationships in our professional environment.
-This many be true, but many workers do work and spend many hours of the day at work.
+This may be true, but many workers do work and spend many hours of the day at work.
 Why not view these situations as opportunities to build and cultivate strong, healthy relationships with our co-workers?
-This includes everyone from owners, CEOs/CFOs managers, team leaders, staff and part-time employees.
+This includes everyone from owners, CEOs/CFOs, managers, team leaders, staff, and part-time employees.
 Pay attention to how many conversations you have when not at work about people you work with.
 If you think they are not important enough to listen to their story to get to know who they are and what they value, why are you talking about them so often?

 Listen To Their Story – Police and Armed Forces